thierrymoudiki/thierrymoudiki.github.io/_posts/2025-01-05-ijf-benchmark-rejection.md

 Benchmarking errors in the examples below are measured by:
 - **Coverage rate**: the percentage of future values that are within the prediction intervals, for 80% and 95% prediction intervals
-- **Winkler score**: the length of the prediction intervals, penalized by every time the true future value is outside the interval (see [https://www.otexts.com/fpp3/distaccuracy.html#winkler-score](https://www.otexts.com/fpp3/distaccuracy.html#winkler-score) for more details)
+- **Winkler score**: the length of the prediction intervals, penalized by every time the true future value is outside the interval (see [https://www.otexts.com/fpp3/distaccuracy.html#winkler-score](https://www.otexts.com/fpp3/distaccuracy.html#winkler-score) for more details).
+The lower the score, the better the method.

 Plus, `splitconformal` denotes the method described in the paper.